LearnMetabarcoding/LearnMetabarcoding/sphinx/source/gettingstarted/cli_bioinformatics/UNIX_cmd_line.rst

 You don't need to enter the ``\`` symbol to start a new line if you use a character that unambiguously tells Linux that you're not finished.
 For example, if you open a parethesis or a quotation mark, as we saw above.
 Alternatively, if you're running multiple commands one after the other you can separate them using ``;`` or by using pipes (see below).
 If you end a line with ``;`` or ``|`` then press Enter (Return), Linux will assume you have more to add and so will start a new line with the ``>`` prompt, rather than immediately running your command.

-If you ever get to a situation where you have accidentally forgotten to close a parethesis or quotation, or you've used ``;`` or ``|`` at the end of a line accidentally, and the prompt has changed to ``>`` when you don't mean it to, you can cancel your current command by pressing :guilabel:`Ctrl + C` (or :guilabel:`Cmd + C` on Mac).
+If you ever get to a situation where you have accidentally forgotten to close a parethesis or quotation, or you've used ``;`` or ``|`` at the end of a line accidentally, and the prompt has changed to ``>`` when you don't mean it to, you can cancel your current command by pressing :menuselection:`Ctrl + C` (or :menuselection:`Cmd + C` on Mac).
 You can then press the up arrow key to get to your previous command to edit it.

 Finally, the shell will ignore anything on a line after the first ``#`` symbol it encounters.
 This is to allow for comments, and these resources will sometimes use this to comment lines of code.
-For example, you could type everything after the ``$`` symbol of the following command into the terminal and run it:
+For example, you could type everything in the following command into the terminal and run it:

 .. parsed-literal::